10 Of The Top Winemakers In Eger

 St. Andrea - György Lőrincz (location; 49 hectares / 130 acres; [email protected]; +36 36 474 018)

-Perhaps the best-known winery in all of Eger, St. Andrea is a true success story.
-With the support of outside investors, winemaker György Lőrincz’s ever-expanding empire puts out some of the top wines in Hungary, both red and white blends.
-This year, Decanter magazine chose their 2017 Bull’s Blood superior from the Nagy-Eged vineyard as one of the best wines in the world.
-The Lőrincz family is deeply religious, which explains why the wines bear names like “Blessing” and “Mary” and “Agape.”
-In addition to the winery, St. Andrea also operates a high-end restaurant and a rooftop bar in Budapest.
+Likely the best-known winery of Eger, St. Andrea is a true success story.
+With the support of outside investors, winemaker György Lőrincz’s ever-expanding empire puts out some of the top red and white blends in Hungary.
+This year, Decanter magazine chose their 2017 Bull’s Blood superior from the Nagy-Eged vineyard one of the best wines in the world.
+The Lőrincz family is deeply religious, hence the wine labels such as Áldás (Blessing) and Mária and Agape.
+In addition to the winery, St. Andrea operates a high-end restaurant and a rooftop bar in Budapest.

 Thummerer Pince (location; 110 hectares / 270 acres; [email protected]; +36 36 463 269):

 In 1984, the late Vilmos Thummerer started making wine in a small cellar outside the village of Noszvaj, hidden from all signs of civilization.
 Since then, his family winery has ballooned into one of the biggest and technologically most advanced in Hungary, producing more than half a million bottles a year and collecting myriad awards including the best winery of the country.
-Today, Vilmos’s children and grandchildren are in charge of the operation, which makes both easygoing whites and roses and deeply layered, long-aged, beautiful wines like the Bikavér (Bull’s Blood) from the Nagy-Eged vineyard.
+Today, Vilmos’s children and grandchildren are in charge of the operation, which makes both easy-drinking whites and roses and deeply layered, long-aged, beautiful Bikavérs (Bull’s Blood) from the Nagy-Eged vineyard.

 Tibor Gál (location; 33 hectares / 80 acres; [email protected]; +36 20 852 5004):